PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 After applying the new value, the actor setting has changed and the ne value is displayed inside the actor button.

-{% hint style="info" %}
-Although you can enter values smaller 0 or larger 100, these values will not take effect.
-Values smaller than 0 will be set to 0 and values larger than 100 will be set to 100.
-{% endhint %}

 ![MyGPIOActor has now a power value of 50%](../../.gitbook/assets/cbpi4-powerset50.png)

 {% hint style="info" %}
-Power settings will work for the standard GPIO Actor and for the GPIO PWM actor.
+Power settings will work for the standard GPIO Actor, the GPIO PWM actor and MQTT Actors.

 If the standard GPIO Actor is set to 100% it will work like a regular GPIO Actor.
 If the power is changed, the actor will balance the on / off state for the SamplingTime defined in the hardware setting.
 Tihs parameter can be set to 2 or 5 seconds.